gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 Updated versions of required copyright notices in I-Ds and RFCs reflecting this change can be found in Section 6 of the [IPMC TLP](https://www.ietf-ipm.org/tlp) at https://www.ietf-ipm.org/tlp.

-Note that no retroactive changes of copyright notices in prior IETF documents are to be made.
+Note that no required retroactive changes of copyright notices in prior IETF documents are to be made.

+Note as well, that since IETF IPMC has assumed all assets held by the IETF Trust along with the licensing agreements including TLP versions 1.0 through 5.0, it is acceptable to refer to the IETF IPMC in place of the IETF Trust as the holder of all intellectual property assets previously held by the IETF Trust.

 ## Advice to the IPMC Directors on the IETF IPMC on Rights to be Granted in IETF Documents